rafaelrpinto/MarketPlaceEngine/README.md

 docker-compose up
 ```

-Check each microservice README to see how to test it or runt it individually.
+Check each microservice README to see how to test it or run it individually.

 ## Project's Microservice API's